 5.7.5 Header decompression

 If header compression is configured by upper layers for PDCP entities associated with user plane data, the PDCP Data PDUs are decompressed by the header compression protocol after performing deciphering as explained in the subclause 5.8.
+The header decompression is not applicable to the SDAP header if included in the PDCP Data PDU.